 Since 2012, Avril has been implementing a highly ambitious health and safety policy aimed at achieving a zero accident rate.
 Each unit and each site undertook to drastically reduce the frequency of accidents by implementing a wide-ranging action program: site safety visits, training sessions, challenges or documents on good practices.
-In addition, the Group supports the introduction of solutions adapted to specific working contexts in order to improve the welfare of its employees; for example, a project on preventing musculoskeletal problems at the Abera abattoir.
-Another example is regular training sessions in nutrition and health sponsored by Lesieur.
+Actions which resulted in a 70% drop in the accident rate.